Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Fast Decoding of SR1/SPC Nodes

+Finally, since the additional descendant node imposes no S-PC on the codeword of the SR1/SPC node for the case of $\gamma_{\textrm{S-PC}}[d] = -1$, a feasible flip coordinate associated with $\gamma_{\textrm{S-PC}}[1:d]$ only needs to keep all S-PC checks unchanged.
+As proved above, segments $k$ and $k+2^{d-1}$ are equivalent for the $t$-th S-PC with $t \leq d-1$, thus applying this equivalence to either one or both two of the elements in $\mathcal{E}=\{k_1,k_2\}$ results in four new feasible flip coordinates as shown in \eqref{eqn:26}, which completes the proof. \end{proof}

-The results in Lemmas~\ref{lemma:2} and \ref{lemma:3} indicate a splitting procedure to construct feasible flip coordinates, as shown in Fig.~\ref{fig:4} for an example with $p-q=3$ and $\gamma_{\textrm{S-PC}}[1:p-q-1]=(0,1)$.
+The results in Lemma~\ref{lemma:2} indicates a splitting procedure to construct feasible flip coordinates, as shown in Fig.~\ref{fig:4} for an example with $d=3$ and $\gamma_{\textrm{S-PC}}[1:d-1]=(0,1)$.
 In Fig.~\ref{fig:4}, each box represents a segment, boxes with dashed lines represent the segments involved in a particular S-PC.
 Besides, a box marked with colour represents a flipped segment, and each flip coordinate is represented by two connected boxes marked with different colours.
 Note that one can determine whether the parity check of a certain S-PC is correct through the number of involved flipped segments, i.e., flipping an even numbers of segments involved by an S-PC can maintain the corresponding parity check, otherwise the parity check is changed.
-Given $p-q=3$ and $\gamma_{\textrm{S-PC}}[1:p-q-1]=(0,1)$, a feasible flip coordinate can be determined as $\mathcal{E}=\{1,3\}$ according to Lemma~\ref{lemma:1}.
-It is observed that with $\mathcal{E}=\{1,3\}$, the parity checks of the S-PCs in the order-$(p-q-1)$ SSPC node are corrected.
-Then, $\mathcal{E}$ is split into two new feasible flip coordinates $\mathcal{E}_1$ and $\mathcal{E}_2$, which are determined based on the value of $\gamma_{\textrm{S-PC}}[p-q]$, as shown in Fig.~\ref{fig:4}~(a) and Fig.~\ref{fig:4}~(b), respectively.
-If $\gamma_{\textrm{S-PC}}[p-q]=0$ (Fig.~\ref{fig:4}~(a)), the splitting procedure follows the results in Lemma~\ref{lemma:2}, which leads to $\mathcal{E}_1=\{1,3\}$ and $\mathcal{E}_2=\{5,7\}$.
-On the contrary (Fig.~\ref{fig:4}~(b)), $\mathcal{E}=\{1,3\}$ is split into $\mathcal{E}_1=\{3,5\}$ and $\mathcal{E}_2=\{1,7\}$ according to Lemma~\ref{lemma:3}.
-For the extended SSPC node of order $p-q$, it can also be observed that all the S-PCs are not violated, which validates the correctness of flipping coordinates derived from the splitting procedure.
+Given $d=3$ and $\gamma_{\textrm{S-PC}}[1:d-1]=(0,1)$, a feasible flip coordinate can be determined as $\mathcal{E}=\{1,3\}$ according to Lemma~\ref{lemma:1}.
+It is observed that with $\mathcal{E}=\{1,3\}$, the parity checks of the S-PCs in the depth-$(d-1)$ SR1/SPC node are corrected.
+Then, $\mathcal{E}$ is split into new feasible flip coordinates, which are determined based on the value of $\gamma_{\textrm{S-PC}}[d]$, as shown in Fig.~\ref{fig:4}~(a), (b) and (c), respectively.
+If $\gamma_{\textrm{S-PC}}[d]=0$ (Fig.~\ref{fig:4}~(a)), the splitting procedure follows \eqref{eqn:24} in Lemma~\ref{lemma:2}, which leads to $\mathcal{E}_1=\{1,3\}$ and $\mathcal{E}_2=\{5,7\}$.
+If $\gamma_{\textrm{S-PC}}[d]=1$ (Fig.~\ref{fig:4}~(b)), $\mathcal{E}=\{1,3\}$ is split into $\mathcal{E}_3=\{3,5\}$ and $\mathcal{E}_4=\{1,7\}$ according to \eqref{eqn:25}.
+Otherwise, for the case of $\gamma_{\textrm{S-PC}}[d]=-1$ (Fig.~\ref{fig:4}~(c)), four flip coordinates $\mathcal{E}_1=\{1,3\}$, $\mathcal{E}_2=\{5,7\}$ $\mathcal{E}_3=\{3,5\}$ and $\mathcal{E}_4=\{1,7\}$ are generated according to \eqref{eqn:26}.
+For the extended SR1/SPC node of depth $d$, it can also be observed that all the S-PCs are not violated, which validates the correctness of flip coordinates derived from the splitting procedure.